Are saunas and ice baths good for wrestlers?

 Have you tried protecting yourself during your workouts?

-If you are training Grappling or Jiu Jitsu intensely, prevention is also part of your recovery .
+If you are training intensely in Grappling or Jiu Jitsu, prevention is also part of your recovery .

-At Tenace we select equipment that protects what's most important:
+At Tenace, we select equipment that protects what matters most:

-✅ Elbow and ankle pads for demanding workouts
+✅ Elbow and ankle supports for demanding workouts

 👉 Check out our specialized collection: